Visiting Sausalito: a Perfect Day Trip from San Francisco

 - A light jacket for the evenings since it gets VERY cold in the bay area at night.

 - These Madewell Sandals are my favorite since they’re timeless and comfortable.
-The perfect combo for desert escape.
 Also, you could use a sturdy pair of flip-flops that are great for the pool or walking around town (they’re so comfy).
 These Olukai Sandals are my go-to and have lasted me years.

 - Shorts: Abercrombie has the best shorts for all sizes and shapes.
-Check my favorite pairs that have lasted multiple seasons here and here.
+Check my favorite pairs that have lasted multiple seasons here.
 I also love these classic Levi Shorts.

-- Basics: I always find the best basics at either Free People & Abercrombie.
+- Basics: I always find the best basics at either Madewell & Abercrombie.
 It’s nice to have some neutral tees and tanks handy during your stay.

-- A large sun hat.
-Nothing screams vacation more than a large sun hat.
+- A large sun hat for sightseeing.
 Shop my favorite affordable straw hat here!

 So there you have it!
 Thank you for reading my “Sausalito, California: A Perfect Day Trip from San Francisco” blog.
 If you’re looking for the Top Photography Spots in San Francisco you can check out my other post linked here!
 And make sure to check out more of my California travel guides here!